fnauman/fnauman.github.io/_posts/2019-09-20-time-series-data-preparation.md

 **Batching**: Feeding neural networks an entire data set is not recommended because:
  - Feeding entire dataset in one go can be computationally prohibitive.
- - Avoid overfitting: Breaking the data into small batches can help avoid overfitting as models are more likely to see different patterns.
+ - Breaking the data into small batches can help avoid overfitting as models are more likely to see different patterns.

  For more on batch learning and stochastic gradient descent, see this:
   - [Efficient backprop](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf) by Yann LeCun, Leon Bottou, Genevieve B. Orr, Klaus-Robert Müller.